What Are the Side Effects of Tattoos?

-Getting a tattoo isn’t a pain-free process, but how do you know if the pain you’re feeling after getting inked is normal?
-Bad reactions can happen right after you get a tattoo and even years later, so you need to pay attention to your skin and know how to spot the signs of allergic reactions, infections, and other problems.
+Getting a tattoo isn’t a pain-free process.
+But how do you know if the pain you’re feeling after getting inked is normal?
+Bad reactions can happen right after you get a tattoo and even years later.
+That's why you need to pay attention to your skin and know how to spot the signs of allergic reactions, infections, and other problems.

-If you are having an allergic reaction to your tattoo, you might get a rash that is usually red, bumpy, or itchy.
+If you're having an allergic reaction to your tattoo, you might get a rash that's usually red, bumpy, or itchy.
 These symptoms can crop up in the days after you first get your tattoo or can appear months or years later.
 You can most likely treat the area with a topical steroid ointment.

 Another cause for itching and swelling is an autoimmune disorder called sarcoidosis.
 It can show up decades after you get your tattoo.
 And although it’s not directly caused by the ink, when it shows up in the skin, it tends to show up on the tattoo.
-A topical cream should help your skin symptoms, but if your case is severe, you might need an immunosuppressant medication from your doctor.
+A cream you apply to your skin should help ease your symptoms.
+But if your case is severe, you might need an immunosuppressant medication from your doctor.

+Infections.
 Infections aren’t as common as allergic reactions, but they can happen.
-Your tattoo can become infected for a variety of reasons, including the use of contaminated tools.
-This is why it’s important to find an artist and a facility you trust.
+Your tattoo can get infected for a variety of reasons, including contaminated tools.
+That's why it’s important to find an artist and a facility you trust.

-Atypical mycobacterial infections can be caused by contaminated ink.
+Contaminated ink can cause atypical mycobacterial infections.
 Symptoms like lesions and red bumps show up on your skin, but only in the areas where the ink was injected.
-You may think you are having an allergic reaction, but you may need to get a skin biopsy done to get a proper diagnosis.
+You may think you're having an allergic reaction.
+You may need to get a skin biopsy done to get a proper diagnosis.

 If you have this kind of infection, you might need to take antibiotics for several months to get rid of it.